web blazonry web development scripts and tutorials

 • online support 24/7 for serious problems

-• trouble ticket system where you can prioritize the severity of your problem.
+• quality trouble ticket system where you can prioritize the severity of your problem.
 That way, big problems can be addressed first.
 Little problems can wait until the big problems are taken care of.

 The Standard Stuff (Applies To Any Web Hosting)